sthalles/sthalles.github.io/_posts/2021-03-20-a-few-words-on-representation-learning.markdown

 These results suggest that combining clustering methods with self-supervised pretext tasks is a prominent technique.

 On the other hand, self-supervised learning is an approach to unsupervised learning that is concerned with learning semantically meaningful features from unlabeled data.
-The first approaches to self-supervised learning regard devising a predictive task that can be solved by only exploring the characteristics present in the data.
+The first approach to self-supervised learning regards devising a predictive task that can be solved by only exploring the characteristics present in the data.
 This subtask, or pretext task, acts as a proxy that makes the network learn useful representations that can be used to ease the process of learning a different downstream tasks.

 While classic unsupervised methods do not use any labels during training, most of the proposed pretext tasks use the same framework and loss functions as classic supervised learning algorithms.